Datseris/whyjulia-manifesto/README.md

 Julia is one of the best tools on the market for extensibility and composability in scientific code.
 When it comes to composability with software from other languages, Julia allows _natively_ calling C/FORTRAN code.
 Packages such as [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl) or [RCall.jl](https://github.com/JuliaInterop/RCall.jl) allows directly calling code from the respective languages (in fact, PythonCall.jl allows the typical object oriented syntax to be used in Julia).

 But the real strength of Julia lies within the composability and extensibility that Julia packages have with each other.
 Julia has brought in an unprecedented amount of code re-use, enabling packages to easily communicate with each other and extend each other, all without the boilerplate code and name spaces issues one encounters in languages like Python.
 This is part of the reason that Julia has seen such an explosive growth of available packages in practically every scientific field.
 And the basis of all this composability is Julia's multiple dispatch system.

+This great ease of extensibility, in combination with Julia's introspection capabilities, gives birth to a phenomenon that is mainly unheard of in most programming environments, but is actually commonplace in Julia: there is no separation between "user" and "developer" of a Julia software!
+They are (or can be, should they wish so) one and the same.

-(proof of claims: https://www.youtube.com/watch?v=kc9HwsxE1OY and https://www.youtube.com/watch?v=2MBD10lqWp8 and https://github.com/Datseris/Zero2Hero-JuliaWorkshop for a hands-on demonstration on composability)
+(proof of claims: https://www.youtube.com/watch?v=kc9HwsxE1OY and https://www.youtube.com/watch?v=2MBD10lqWp8 and [Block 2 of Zero2Hero Julia Workshop](https://github.com/Datseris/Zero2Hero-JuliaWorkshop/blob/main/2-MultipleDispatch.ipynb) for a hands-on demonstration on composability)

+### Speed of execution

+Julia compiles to machine code that is routinely as fast as C/FORTRAN due to its intelligent type inference system.
+That is, standard user Julia code gets compiled to efficient machine code - no need for arbitrary language extensions (e.g., Numba, Cython, ...).
+Julia has native support for parallel and distributed computing.
+These aspects are also easy to use.
+Julia has strong GPU support via packages which are also easy to use.
+The Julia package ecosystem has even more packages for code performance acceleration such as [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl), [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl), [FLoops.jl](https://github.com/JuliaFolds/FLoops.jl), [MultiThreadedCaches.jl](https://github.com/JuliaConcurrent/MultiThreadedCaches.jl), [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl), [Dagger.jl](https://github.com/JuliaParallel/Dagger.jl), and more.

 ### Accessibility/Shareability/Reproducibility